 Even if you know the signs of someone currently on crack, you may not know how long they’ve been using it.
 One of the biggest signs of addiction and dependence is smoking large amounts of the drug.
-Crack users tend to develop a tolerance quickly, requiring more for the same effect.
+Crack users tend to develop a tolerance quickly, requiring more of the drug for the same effect.
 Several health risks associated with crack can occur in the short-term and long-term.

 People who are on crack for a long period of time are more likely to experience infections because of a compromised immune system.
-They may also have damage to organs, including the liver and kidneys.
+They may also have damage to organs, including the heart, liver and kidneys.

-How Can You Identify an Addiction To Crack?
+How Can You Identify an Addiction to Crack?

-With some drugs such as prescription medications, it can be difficult to determine when there’s abuse and an addiction and when use is normal.
+With some drugs, such as prescription medications, it can be difficult to determine when there’s abuse and an addiction and when use is normal.
 Crack is not one of those drugs.
 Crack is an incredibly addictive and powerful drug, and it’s not likely that someone can do it recreationally without becoming addicted and physically dependent on it.
 If you sense a person is using crack at all, even if they’re acting as if it’s recreational, it should be a huge cause for concern.

 If this is the case, treatment may be necessary.
 If you recognize signs that someone is on crack, you should contact a medical professional or addiction specialist.